GiovanniDelGaudio/Mini_Scraper-_Bilancio_ITA_with_Python_3.7.6/README.md

 this for the guide installs python and the library

 the Linux.Install environmental system with python

-Install  Python details go to the site -> https://www.python.org/
+Install  Python details go to the site -> https://docs.python.org/3/using/index.html NOTE IMPORTANT : run in your shell run comand python3 -m pip install

-Install  Numpy details go to the site -> https://numpy.org/
+Install  Numpy details go to the site -> https://scipy.org/install.html

-Install Pandas  details go to the site -> https://pandas.pydata.org/
+Install Pandas  details go to the site ->  https://pandas.pydata.org/getting_started.html

 The Anaconda library is a free and open source distribution of the Python and R programming languages ​​for scientific calculation, which aims to simplify the management and distribution of packages.

- install anaconda  for information go to the site -> https://www.anaconda.com/
+ install anaconda  for information go to the site -> https://docs.anaconda.com/anaconda/install/